FAQ

 What should I look for in a training course?

-Note: The Occupational Health and Safety Regulation requires education, training, and certification on certain topics to meet an acceptable training standard and/or be provided by a person or agency acceptable to WorkSafeBC.
+Note: In B.C., training and certification on certain topics must meet an acceptable training standard and/or be provided by a person or agency acceptable to WorkSafeBC.
 This includes training and certification for asbestos abatement workers, crane operators, concrete pump workers, fallers, first aid attendants, traffic control persons, and other occupations.
 For information on standards and providers for these topics, please visit Education, training & certification on worksafebc.com.

 What should I look for in a training provider?